 Enroll and receive weekly, monthly, or quarterly emails from our Financial Education Series.
 Continuing education is key to a successful client-advisor relationship.
 Take an active role in your wealth management by signing up today.

 Holistic Retirement Planning Services in Texas

-Wealth Solutions, Inc. (WSI) is a Registered Investment Advisory Firm providing personalized, comprehensive financial planning to affluent individuals, families, and small business owners in Austin and the surrounding areas, including Houston, Bastrop, Marble Falls, Georgetown and New Braunfels.
-The firm’s founder Richard Blair, CAS®, CES®, CFS®, CIS®, CTS®, RICP® is an investment adviser representative with more than 20 years of experience in the financial services industry.
+Wealth Solutions, Inc. (WSI) is a Registered Investment Advisory Firm providing personalized, comprehensive financial planning to affluent individuals, families, and small business owners in the surrounding areas of Austin and Houston.
+The firm’s founder Richard Blair, CAS®, CES®, CFS®, CIS®, CTS®, RICP® is an investment adviser representative with more than 25 years of experience in the financial services industry.

 The financial markets are always changing and WSI strongly believes financial strategies must change and adapt as well.
 The firm is always seeking opportunities to provide dynamic, yet conservative investment solutions that allow clients to participate on the upside while still focusing on minimizing risk.
 As many clients are approaching and planning for retirement, WSI understands the client’s main goal are to preserve their wealth, develop a steady retirement income, and leave a legacy to their heirs.
 The firm seeks to help its clients develop a comprehensive financial plan that will help them pursue their retirement goals.

 Learn how to harness the power of compound interest for your investments.